-Susan is a management professor at the University of Richmond and a lecturer at the University of North Carolina at Chapel Hill, and was formerly the founder of a successful marketing company.
-She was one of the early employees at Priceline.
+Susan is a management professor at the University of Georgia.
+She was part of the team that founded Priceline.
 Susan holds an MBA from Northwestern University’s Kellogg School of Management and a PhD from the University of North Carolina at Chapel Hill.

 Dan Fehder Co-Director and Chief Technologist